bozdaglab/NRPreTo/README.md

 This is a main script.
 User need to run this script to run NRPreTo.

 #### hyperparameter_tune.py
-This scripts uses Hyperopt package in order to select best hyperparameters for RF model.
-User can edit 'Space' (line 13) dictionary in order to change hyperparameter range pool.
-User can also change scoring method (line 26) in order to change metrics to evaluate models with different hyperparameters.
+This scripts uses Hyperopt package in order to select best hyperparameters for NRPreTo model.

 #### feature_rank.py
-This scripts uses Borutapy package in order to select important features for RF model.
-User can edit RF models hyperparameters (line 12) to be used for feature ranking.
+This scripts uses Borutapy package in order to select important features to train NRPreTo model.

 #### utilities.py
 This script is comprised of helper functions that are used to build the method.